matthewolckers/lis-tax-transfer/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Data on taxes, transfers and inequality for social science researchers."
+description: "Data on redistribution (taxes, transfers and inequality) for social science researchers."
 permalink: /
 ---

-# Data on Redistribution
+# Data on Reducing Inequality
 {: .fs-9 }

+Our data on redistribution includes tax, transfer and inequality measures for 22 countries over the 1999-2016 period.
+We used household surveys harmonized by the Luxembourg Income Study (LIS) and <mark style="background-color: #FFFF98">imputed missing tax data (employer social security contributions, from OECD’s Taxing Wages series).
+With this dataset, you can easily compute reduction in inequality due to taxes, and due to transfers, over a wide range of countries in a comparative manner.
+Moreover, the contribution of the four key levers of tax and transfer systems can be decomposed: the average tax rate, tax progressivity, the average transfer rate, and transfer targeting.

+The data includes:

+            * Gini indices of inequality, both before and after taxes and/or transfers;

+            * Average tax and transfer rates;

+            * Progressivity of taxes and transfers.

 We calculated tax, transfer and inequality measures for 22 countries using the Luxembourg Income Study (LIS) database.
 Most importantly, <mark style="background-color: #FFFF98">we imputed employer social security contributions</mark> to provide a more accurate measure of taxes.
 The data includes:
 {: .fs-5 .fw-300 }